lingahoang/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
-I think this challenge is pretty great to start.
+I think this challenge is great to start.
 The data was small and not very complicated.
 It was easy to extract data and using all the simple Python function to analyze.
-There was a few obstacle that I encountered which helped me learn a lot.
+There was a few obstacles that I encountered which helped me learn a lot.
-- I/O operation in an enclosed file: this make me realized identation is super important.
+- I/O operation in an enclosed file: this make me realized indentation is super important.
 The code won't run if I missed a tab.
-- Save the code in order to run the code: if not, the code won't run correctly.
+- Save the code to run the code: if not, the code won't run correctly.
 - Always check the code: side by side run will make sure wrong code get fixed immediately.

 ## Challenge Summary
-With a good amount of data size, this project help me realized that we need to exact the data to the easiest way to understand.
-More over, this project helps me set a foundation in coding in general and  navigate more fluently through out the coding interpreter.
+With a good amount of data size, this project made me realized that we need to exact the data to the easiest way to understand.
+Moreover, the analyzing work set a foundation in coding in for me personally and helped build up coding experiences for future projects.